thapaBurg/thapaday02/content/pages/index.md

       type: TitleBlock
     subtitle: ''
     text: >
-      ###### Get Admissions at the Universities in USA.
-Be prepared for USA
-      academics (studies), university life, career, immigration, and more.
-Free resources for international students in USA.
-Advising services.
+      ###### Dr. Thapa assists students with admissions to universities in the
+      USA.
+He also prepares them for U.S. academics, university life, career planning, immigration, and
+      more.
+      While many consultancies or advisors provide support only up to the visa interview, Dr. Thapa's guidance continues throughout your university journey and beyond.
+Ready to take the next step?
+[Email ](emailto:DrSamratThapa@gmail.com)Dr. Thapa today.

       *Dr. Samrat Thapa is a professor and Director of Asia Initiatives at the